g-leech/argmin-gravitas/pages/favs/things.md

 	<h3>Writers</h3>
 	<div>
 	My favourite essays are <a href="{{heath}}"></a>
+	Fear And Loathing At Effective Altruism Global 2017 milquetoast autistic rationalism

 <!--  -->
 	My favourite philosophers, in terms of substantive agreement, are <a href="http://putnamphil.blogspot.co.uk/">Hilary Putnam</a><sub>90s</sub> (on meta-ethics and language), <a href="http://david-pearce.com/">David Pearce</a> (on animals, biochemicals, the ontology of qualia, the point of science), <a href="http://archive.today/0DdHk">Mary</a> <a href="http://books.google.co.uk/books?id=NCbsp4eVf9cC&amp;printsec=frontcover#v=onepage&amp;q&amp;f=false">Midgley</a> (on virtue, <a href="http://www.ghandchi.com/IONA/newsword.pdf">culture</a> and on scientism), <a href="http://www.philosophy.uncc.edu/mleldrid/cmt/rrtwo.html">Rorty</a> (on anything but ontology), Joseph Heath, and <a href="http://emilkirkegaard.dk/en/wp-content/uploads/A_Plea_for_Science_Studies_Philip_Kitcher.pdf">Philip</a> <a href="http://human-nature.com/nibbs/04/kitcher.html">Kitcher</a> (on inquiry as a thing).
 My favourites in terms of style are Epicurus, Hume, Wittgenstein, Taleb, and Nietzsche. <br /><br /><br />